 (best installed through system package manager)

-if Metview's user interface is required (version 4.6.2 or later of Qt is needed).
+if Metview's user interface is required.

 Note that on some systems it is also necessary to install the libQtWebKit-devel development package (it may have different names on different systems)